amuzil/docs/docs/magus/skills/forms.md

 ### Burst

 Violently shoots out the target, like a shotgun.
 The release of compressed force.
 More powerful than blast, but less controlled.

 ### Arc

-Swirls the target around you.
+Makes the target swirl around you.
 Useful for charging lightning or whips, or generating a protective field around you.
 A selected target is not required for this form, as shown by it being usable for lightning.

 ### Shrink